jaredly/j3/Roadmap.md

 - [ ] tagsssss got a lot to do there
 - [ ] alt- while select/dragging, should select full atoms pls
 - [ ] ctrl- while select/dragging ...

+LAYout... do I need to make it happen?

 # How to make multiselect more of a thing